The 20 Best Restaurants and Cafe with Vegetarian Menu in Kyoto

 kouso café 85

-Kouso café 85 is a renovated the old Kyoto style building called a “Machiya”, so it has a very Kyoto-ish atmosphere that is very evident.
+Kouso café 85 is a renovated the old Kyoto style building called a “Machiya”, so it has a very evident and very Kyoto-ish atmosphere.
 Their concept is not only organic but also one of “enzymes” that is extremely good for our health.
-All of the menu is considered good for our health, such as fermented foods, which are also very tasty.
+All of the menus is considered good for our health, such as fermented foods, which are also very tasty.

 Opening times: Lunch 11:00-15:00 (L.O.
 14:30), Dinner 17:00-21:00 (L.O.
 20:00), Monday closed (Next Tuesday is closed when Monday is open as national holiday)